griptape-ai/griptape-trade-school/README.md

 # Run Tests Locally

-This package explicitly does not include Griptape so that it can be specified when running tests in the workflow
+This package explicitly does not include Griptape so that it can be specified when running tests in the workflow.
+It is installed with the `test` extra via poetry.
+If you need to update the version of griptape installed, then update the `pyproject.toml`

+First copy `.env.example` to `.env` and fill out the keys required.

 ```
 make install